MicrosoftDocs/powerapps-docs/powerapps-docs/maker/portals/configure/rate-webpage.md

 ---
-title: "Rate or vote on a webpage on a portal | MicrosoftDocs"
+title: Rate or vote on a webpage on a portal
-description: "Instructions to enable and manage ratings on a web page on a portal."
+description: Learn how to enable and manage ratings on a web page on a portal.
 author: sandhangitmsft
 ms.service: powerapps
 ms.topic: conceptual